xind14/reading-notes/code-201/Class06.md

 5. Evaluate the code below.
 What does the term `this` refer to and what is the advantage to using `this`?

-    - `this` is the keyword that refers to the object the code is written inside of
+    - An object named `dog` is created with `name, age, and color` as the properties.
+It looks like `humanAge` inside the object is a method to calculate the human age equivalent of a dog.c`this` is the keyword that refers to the object that the `humanAge` method is called and it is accessing the properties of the `dog` object.
+The advantage is that the code is reusable so that the method can app;y to different objects with the same property names.

             const dog = {
               name: 'Spot',